DiegoMontano2705/ProgrammingLanguages/README.md

 # ProgrammingLanguages
-Problems solved in Racket, Haskell and Erlang for Programming Languages Course
+Problems solved in Racket, Haskell, Erlang and Prolog for Programming Languages Course